julianespinel/movies/README.md

    1. Installation
    1. Usage
    1. Run tests
-1. Have code coverage by unit tests greater or equal to 80%.
+1. Have code coverage by unit tests greater or equal to 80%
-1. Read configuration values from a file.
+1. Read configuration values from a file
-1. Store movies in a database.
+1. Store movies in a database
-1. Log to a file.
+1. Log to a file

 ## API